lico-n/ZygiskFrida/README.md

 - The gadget is not embedded into the APK itself.
 So APK Integrity/Signature checks will still pass.
 - The process is not being ptraced like it is with frida-server.
 Avoiding ptrace based detection.
 - Control about the injection time of the gadget.
+- Allows you to load multiple arbitrary libraries into the process.

 This repo also provides a [Riru](https://github.com/RikkaApps/Riru) flavor in case you are still using riru with an older magisk version rather than zygisk.